SheetMetalConnect/IoT-UMH-Homelab/docs/setup-guide.md

 - MQTT: `tcp://YOUR_PI_IP:1883`
 - Node-RED: `http://YOUR_PI_IP:1880`

+**Management**: Use Docker CLI or install CasaOS for a beautiful web interface to manage containers and quick access to your services.

 ### 3. Configure UMH Core

 Deploy UMH Core on a separate system, then configure it using the examples in `configs/umh/umh-config-example.yaml`.